Slovakia–Spain relations

-Slovakia–Spain relations are the bilateral relations between Slovakia and Spain.
-The relations of these two countries are defined mainly by the membership of both NATO and the European Union.
-On the occasion of the celebration of the XXV anniversary of the independence of the Slovak Republic (January 1, 1993) from Czechoslovakia, Ambassador Vladimír Grácz and his lady offered a brilliant reception on January 11, 2019.
+Slovakia–Spain relations are the bilateral relations between Slovak Republic and the Kingdom of Spain.
+The relations of these two countries are defined mainly by the membership of both the European Union and NATO.
+On the occasion of the celebration of the 25th anniversary of the independence of the Slovak Republic (1 January 1993) from Czechoslovakia, Ambassador Vladimír Grácz and his lady offered a brilliant reception on 11 January 2019.
 The protocol act began with the interpretation of the anthems of Spain and Slovakia.
 Ambassador Grácz confirmed that “relations with Spain are impeccable, of excellent collaboration, of great harmony and mutual support in the candidacies for international institutions.
 Economic relations are fantastic, as are cultural relations.
-On a personal basis he recognizes that Spain is a wonderful country, which has been able to meet him in the company of his wife.
+On a personal basis he acknowledges that Spain is a wonderful country, which he has been able to get to know in the company of his wife".